 Lakes have a special place in my heart.
 They are just irresistible to stare at because of their beauty and the beneficial effects they give us.
-Believe it or not, they really helped me relieve my stress and anxiety when I was still working in a corporation.
+Believe it or not, they really helped me relieve my stress and anxiety when I still had a job.
 They’re just a lifesaver for me!

 Because we will be visiting Japan soon, creating a bucket list of the most beautiful lakes in Japan seems reasonable.
 Planning to see the best places, experiencing the best of Japan, and enjoying every minute of our trip altogether is my goal.
 I just could not exclude the lakes as they are special to me.